 The Chief Executive of Consumer Focus, Mike O’Connor, noted that, although the price rises are invariably blamed on wholesale increases, the figures rarely add up.

 Mr O’Connor said: “Wholesale costs are around a third lower than their 2008 peak, yet consumer prices have reached an all-time high.
 Ofgem has said it is prepared to refer the energy market to the Competition Commission if necessary.
 That is welcome, but the regulator must be prepared to act if it can’t say for certain whether prices are fair”.

 Whether Ofgem is willing or able to influence energy costs remains to be seen.
-In the meantime, households can reduce their expenditure on power and central heating costs by employing various energy saving measures in the home, such as installing smart meters and solar photovoltaic panels.
+In the meantime, households can reduce their expenditure on power and central heating costs by employing various energy saving measures in the home, such as installing smart meters and solar PV panels.